 Denting.
 Just as your car will dent if a golf ball hits it, a metal roof can dent if large hailstones fall on it.
-Aluminum and copper, much softer than steel, are more prone to denting.
+Copper and aluminum roofing, much softer than steel, are more prone to denting.
 Some types are guaranteed not to dent, however.

 Though you shouldn’t have to walk on a roof that doesn’t leak, there may be occasions when a plumber needs to snake out a vent pipe or a chimney sweep needs access to the flue.
 You can walk on some metal roofs but not all of them.
 Whether or not they will dent from foot traffic depends on how the particular product is made and the type of construction supporting it.
 As you might imagine, metal can be very slippery when wet.

 Marring & care.
 Some painted metal roof finishes can peel, chip, fade, scratch, or chalk, although nearly all are guaranteed for 30 years.
 Walking on some types, particularly those with a granulated-stone surface, may cause wear.

 Installers must be careful not to scratch or dent the roofing during installation, and panels must be treated with care.
 Unlike conventional roofing, some metal shingle systems are installed from the top down, eliminating the need to walk on them.
 Once installed, you may need to hose off roofing now and then to keep it looking good.